top of page

 • 5HTP

 • DHEA (dehydroepiandrosterone) is a substance produced by the adrenal gland.
-It is a prohormone or precursor to certain hormones including estrogen and progesterone (among others).
+It is a prohormone or precursor to certain hormones, including estrogen and progesterone (among others).
 It also has neuroprotective effects and increases serotonin and dopamine levels in the brain.
-It has some medication interactions and quite a few potentially unwanted side effects however may help with depression.
-As a mood enhancer in depression, DHEA usually takes up to six months for optimal effects Because it does increase estrogen, there is a potential risk of taking in those who have hormone-receptive cancer.
+It has some medication interactions and quite a few potentially unwanted side effects; however, it may help with depression.
+As a mood enhancer in depression, DHEA usually takes up to six months for optimal effects.
+Because it does increase estrogen, there is a potential risk for those who have hormone-receptive cancer.

 • Chamomile